The English alt-rock quartet Dead Natives last featured in November of last year.

 In their latest release Keep This In Mind, which came out towards the tail end of last month, they return to the sound which first drew my attention just over a year ago.

 As regular readers will know, I do enjoy music that threatens the plaster on the walls with a grumbling bass.
 Whilst Keep This In Mind is of their own retrospective catalogue the development in sound is easily discerned with the vocal laying in its most comfortable pitch, as do bass and guitar with a rumbling drum kit harrying laggards, like a sheepdog herding sheep in the far reaches of a hill on a rain swept day and keeping everything tighter than previous music featured, leaving the listener appreciative of the intervention in to the day.

-I apologise for the late scheduling of this song which has been sitting in my email inbox since earlier this month.
+I apologise to one and all for the late posting of this article, which has lain in my inbox since the end of January.

-The English alt-rock creator Daniel Clark released the LP Corridors on the 12th.
+The US alt-rock band Higher Education released the LP Gift Called Life on the 23rd.

 The title track and second of the dozen is a good time sunshine fusion of soca, Jamaican ska, rocksteady on speed with a twist of trippy rock that grabs hold of the listeners wrists and launches them on to the dance-floor with a beaming smile.